RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 ### **Final Demonstration**
 In this demonstration, we will showcase a minimal automated manufacturing setup where a TurtleBot 4 autonomously navigates while transporting an object.
-The TurtleBot will use YOLOv3 to detect traffic lights in its environment and interpret the signal color.
+The TurtleBot will use CV2 package to detect traffic lights in its environment and interpret the signal color.
 Upon detecting a green light, the TurtleBot will continue to move forward at its normal speed.
 When a yellow light is detected, it will slow down and proceed with caution.
 If a red light is detected, the TurtleBot will stop completely.

 In case of conflicting signals, the following prioritization will apply: